 • Foreign Travel: (You could save $50,000)

-If after completing steps 1 and 2 above, you feel you cannot afford the Plan F monthly premium, you can learn about Medigap Plan F alternatives here.
+Check out our learn about Medigap Plan F alternatives here.
 As always, if you have any questions, please call us at the number above and we would be glad to review your options.